 Holston Paper Mill Account Books

-These account books for Holston Paper Mill are a log of buyers who purchased from the company during the years 1825-1836.
+These account books for Holston Paper Mill are ledgers documenting buyers who purchased from the company during the years 1825-1836.
 One book includes a daily log of each transaction made.
 The other book has sections designated for a specific buyer and their purchases.

 Conditions Governing Access